 For a first-time buyer, purchasing curtains can be daunting as there are a few steps to consider.
 Here is a coherent guide to help you through the process.

-At Gardiner Haskins, we measure your windows for you as part of our Made-to-Measure Service, so you don’t have to.
-But, if you are doing it yourself, here is how to measure accurately…
+At Gardiner Haskins Interiors, we measure your windows for you as part of our Made-to-Measure Service, so you don’t have to.
+We only offer a measuring and fitting service at our Bristol Store so, if you are doing it yourself, here is how to measure accurately…

 - For width, if you already have a curtain pole measure the length of this, in between the decorative ends.
 If you have a track, measure the full length of this.
 Do not measure the window.

 - Always add extra for overlap for when the curtains are closed.